PatrickMcGrath29/thegoodland/content/posts/2024-03-08-everyone-who-thirsts-come-to-the-waters-—-isaiah-55.md

 ### And you who have no money, come, buy and eat

 This gift of life that is offered to us by God is in His great mercy provided to us at no cost.
 It is a free gift that He provides to us, and we must simply receive it.
-Up until now it might have been your experience that in order to gain something you must first satisfy a long list of requirements (late nights at work for the promotion, or otherwise).
+Up until now it might have been your experience that in order to gain something you must first satisfy a long list of requirements (late nights at work for the promotion, for example).
 It is not so with what God offers us, though.
 There is no checklist or list of requirements that we must first complete.
 He simply says Come!
 Even now, come!
 His gift is provided to us at no cost.

 This is not to say that the gift is cheap though, for it came at a truly great cost.
 To purchase our redemption Jesus Christ bore upon Himself the punishment of our sin.
 He did for us what we were incapable of doing.
 It is only because of the self sacrificial work of the Lord Jesus that this gift is free to us.